LiveUser/translatable_text_field/README.md

 of having the displayLanguage and options properties.
 It supports all of the other Text field properties*/
 ~~~

-Note: You can also use your own custom language instead of using the languages enum.
+Note: You can also use your own custom language instead of using the languages enum(actually its a class that returns a Language class that returns a String :).

 Example: